dlaguardia/MATH_144_PDP_DL/README.md

 ```
 predict(MODEL, data.frame(OTHER_SIZE_METRIC=c(ACTUAL)))
 ```
 The points plotted slightly larger and in orange represent Cebuano Wikipedia, were those predictions to be correct.
 It lands where you might expect it: among other more 'niche' Wikipedia editions.
+(All.pages, as that includes articles, is obviously still affected.)

 ![model](https://github.com/dlaguardia/MATH_144_PDP_DL/blob/main/articles_scatterplots_cebanalysis.png)